spinnaker/spinnaker.github.io/guides/user/pipeline/pipeline-templates/instantiate.md

 inherit](/guides/user/pipeline/pipeline-templates/override/).

    By default, the pipeline instance inherits the stages, expected artifacts, triggers, parameters, and notifications from the template.
-   It is possible to opt out of inheriting triggers, parameters, and notifications by including the corresponding string in the `exclude` element.
+   It's possible to opt out of inheriting triggers, parameters, and notifications by including the corresponding string in the `exclude` element.
    For example, the template might have a trigger defined in the `triggers` element, but you can opt out of inheriting it by including `triggers` inside the `exclude` element.

 1. If you want, you can